dnmvisser/nagios-check-script-src/README.md

 Nagios plugin to check a webpage for malicious URLs in it's script src parameters.

+# Installation
-Needs the following python modules:
+This plugin needs the following python3 modules:

 * requests
 * cachecontrol